kml-coder/kml-coder/README.md

 - **Platforms:** AWS (EC2, S3), Docker, Git, MongoDB

 ### Projects those are private
-The AI Coach and Lyrics Generator projects are kept private due to proprietary components and future commercialization plans.
+The AI Coach and MuscleFinder projects are kept private due to proprietary components and future commercialization plans.
 I can share technical details upon request.

 ---